swaranga/dloom/README.md

 ## Overview

-`dloom` is a CLI tool that links and unlinks configuration files (or "dotfiles") to a development machine.
-It manages symlinks between a dotfiles repository and the machine's home directory (by default; overridable).
+**dloom** (pronounced *dee-loom*) is a CLI (command-line interface) tool that _links_ and _unlinks_ configuration files (or _dotfiles_) in a development machine.
+It manages symlinks between a dotfiles repository (or any source directory) and the machine's target directory (_home_ directory by default; overridable).
 The tool is inspired from GNU Stow and other dotfile managers, but differs in its approach by creating symlinks for individual files instead of directories.
-This enables other applications to add files to the same directories without them needing to be tracked in your dotfiles repository.
+This enables other applications to add files to the same parent directories without them needing to be tracked in the dotfiles repository.

 ## Features